AdelBeit/Zero/README.md

 * /Utils/Cloudinary uses the Cloudinary API to caption images and temporary store them to be uploaded to GroupMe servers.

-* /Utils/RequestOptions.js returns request options required to make the different HTTP requests to GroupMe API
+* /Utils/RequestOptions returns request options required to make the different HTTP requests to GroupMe API

 * /Utils/Utils includes all the helper functions to perform the different tasks made possible by GroupMe API

-* Procfile: Used for Heroku, if you don't use Heroku you can discard it
+* /Procfile: Used for Heroku, if you don't use Heroku you can discard it

 ## Planned Features: